Ratstail91/Toy/game-engine.md

 The engine uses a node-based structure, inspired by Godot's own node structure.
 Each node has a script attached, and can programmatically load other nodes.

-The engine also uses Toy's memory model i.e. `reallocate()` wrapped in a number of macros.
+The engine also uses Toy's memory model i.e. `Toy_reallocate()` wrapped in a number of macros.